The Fourmost

-Biography
+History

+Formation

 Guitarist/vocalist Brian O'Hara and best friend guitarist/vocalist Joey Bower (born Joseph Bower, 17 November 1939, Dingle, Liverpool, Lancashire) formed the Two Jays in 1957.
 The group changed its name to the Four Jays in September 1959 when bass guitarist/singer Billy Hatton and drummer Brian Redman (born 21 June 1941, Huyton, Liverpool, Lancashire) joined the group.
 The Four Jays played at the Cavern Club on 1 March 1961.
 Rhythm guitarist/singer Mike Millward (ex-the Undertakers) joined the Four Jays in November 1961, followed by drummer/singer Dave Lovelady in September 1962.
 The band changed its name to the Fourmost in October 1962.
 On 30 June 1963, the group signed a management contract with Brian Epstein.
 This led to their being auditioned by George Martin and signed to EMI's Parlophone record label.

+Early years

 With Epstein as their manager, the Fourmost had access to early Lennon–McCartney compositions.
 The Fourmost's first two singles were written by John Lennon.
-"Hello Little Girl", one of the earliest Lennon songs, was released on 30 August 1963 and reached No. 9 in the UK.
+"Hello Little Girl", one of the earliest Lennon songs, was released on 30 August 1963 and reached No. 9 in the UK Singles Chart.
 Their follow-up single, "I'm in Love" (Lennon–McCartney), was released on 15 November 1963 and reached No. 17 in the UK.
 It was also notable as one of the earliest Beatles-penned songs to be released in the United States but, as with the Fourmost's other singles, it failed to chart there.

 Their biggest hit followed.
-"A Little Loving", written by Russ Alquist, reached Number 6 in the UK Singles Chart in mid 1964.
+"A Little Loving", written by Russ Alquist, reached No. 6 in the UK Singles Chart in mid-1964.
 From then on, none of the group's singles cracked the Top 20 in the UK.
-"How Can I Tell Her", was followed by a cover version of the Four Tops' "Baby I Need Your Loving", sung by Millward, while Hatton took lead vocal on "Everything in the Garden", and "Girls Girls Girls" (first recorded by the Coasters and a hit for Elvis Presley).
+"How Can I Tell Her" was followed by a cover version of the Four Tops' "Baby I Need Your Loving", sung by Millward, while Hatton took lead vocal on "Everything in the Garden" and "Girls Girls Girls" (first recorded by the Coasters and a hit for Elvis Presley).
 O'Hara composed most of their songs, which were used as B-sides including "Waitin' for You", "That's Only What They Say", "He Could Never", and "You Got That Way".

+Peak years

 On the group's only 1960s album, First and Fourmost, from September 1965, they covered Jackie DeShannon's, "Till You Say You'll Be Mine".
-Other tracks included "My Block" sung by Hatton and written by Jimmy Radcliffe, Carl Spencer and Bert Berns (originally a hit for the Chiffons in 1963), Millward sang a re-make of "The in Crowd", which featured the brass section from Sounds Incorporated, and Hatton sang two cover versions of Little Richard's "The Girl Can't Help It" and "Heebie-Jeebies".
-The band appeared in the 1965 film, Ferry Cross the Mersey and on the soundtrack album of the same name singing "I Love You Too" (which appeared in two differing versions from mono to stereo).
+Other tracks included "My Block" sung by Hatton and written by Jimmy Radcliffe, Carl Spencer and Bert Berns (originally a hit for the Chiffons in 1963), Millward sang a re-make of "The In Crowd", which featured the brass section from Sounds Incorporated, and Hatton sang cover versions of Little Richard's "The Girl Can't Help It" and "Heebie-Jeebies".
+The band appeared in the 1965 film Ferry Cross the Mersey and on the soundtrack album of the same name singing "I Love You Too" (which appeared in two differing versions from mono to stereo).